 The Draft Hawkesbury Generic Plans of Management - Natural Areas Plan of Management (2003), prepared by Hawkesbury City Council, categorised Smith Park into two categories - "Natural area: wetland" and "Park".
-The current mapping data identifies the categories as "Natural Area: foreshore" and "Park".
-The mapped area identified as "Natural area: foreshore" includes the wetland margins to lagoons and a portion of lagoon (water body).

-This plan of management supports the community land categorisation of Natural area: wetland and Park as described in section 108 and 104, Local Government (General) Regulation 2005 and recommends that the Natural area sub-category be amended accordingly (refer to Figure 3: Land Categorisation).
+This plan of management supports the community land categorisation of Natural area: wetland and Park as described in section 108 and 104, Local Government (General) Regulation 2005 (refer to Figure 3: Land Categorisation).